deeptir18/cornflakes-scripts/README.md

 NIC bandwidth.

 ## Profile
 The cloudlab profile is located [here](https://www.cloudlab.us/p/955539a31b0c7be330933414edd8d4af54f7dbec).
 Please instantiate the profile with the latest `main` default branch.
 Steps 0-4 should take a couple minutes; Step 5 takes about 1 hour for all the dependencies to install; Step 6 takes another couple minutes to power cycle the machines again.
+Given the experiments take a while to run (a few days) it helps to have a [cloudlab reservation](https://docs.cloudlab.us/reservations.html) for 2 of either c6525-100g, c6525-25g or d6515 nodes for the entire length of the reservation.
+Be sure to check the [cluster status](https://www.cloudlab.us/cluster-status.php) page under the Utah cluster to see which node types are free (to see which one to instantiate in the profile) before starting, especially if you don't have a reservation.

 To use the profile: